 The first meeting with the midwife usually takes place in your local GP practice or health centre.
-Your community midwife will discuss options for pregnancy care, antenatal screening tests and scans and give you advice on lifestyle and how to maintain your health and wellbeing during your pregnancy.
+Your community midwife will discuss options for pregnancy care, your thoughts around place of birth, antenatal screening tests and scans and give you advice on lifestyle and how to maintain your health and wellbeing during your pregnancy.

 It's important to tell your midwife or doctor if:

 - There were any complications or infections in a previous pregnancy or delivery, such as pre-eclampsia or premature birth.

 - You are being treated for a chronic disease such as diabetes or high blood pressure.

 - You or anyone in your family have previously had a baby with an abnormality, for example spina bifida.

 - There is a family history of an inherited disease, for example sickle cell or cystic fibrosis.

 - If anyone in your family has any mental health conditions.

 If the information gathered at this meeting suggests that your pregnancy is at ‘low risk’ of complications then you will be cared for the team of midwives that covers your local area.
 You can, if you wish, have some of your pregnancy care appointments with your GP.

 If we find anything in your medical or previous pregnancy history then your midwife can refer you to an obstetrician for further disucssion.